Culture Eats Strategy for Breakfast; Management, Get It Right This Time!

 Management, Listen Up: Culture Eats Strategy for Breakfast.
 Also your strategy.
 Don’t be stupid; you can avoid these mistakes.

 Surprisingly, when doing the research for this article, I couldn’t find a very long list of successful international mergers & acquisitions.
 Here is a hand full:

 - M&A transaction of Shell and Royal Dutch Petroleum

 - Mergers and acquisitions deal of J.P.
 Morgan and Chase

-- successful transaction of Disney and Pixar
+- Successful transaction of Disney and Pixar

 - Good mergers and acquisitions transaction: Exxon / Mobil

 Most of the successful mergers & acquisitions were within one culture (US company merging with another US company).
-Of course, this way you don’t have to look at the international & intercultural side of that merger.
+Of course, this way you don’t have to look at the international & intercultural sides of that merger.

 What About Brexit?